Skip to content

 5. Must be retained for the appropriate period of time.

-Whether you have a paper based quality management system, an affordable QMS or one that costs 6 figures, keeping people informed of the basics is one critical building block to staying compliant.
-Get your record keeping rules under control , make sure your QMS is validated and turn to consultants or other experts when you need help.
+Whether you have a paper-based system, or an eQMS, keeping people informed of the basics is one critical building block to staying compliant.
+Get your record keeping rules under control, make sure your QMS is validated, and turn to consultants or other experts when you need help.

 RELATED ARTICLES